Need to talk? Call 1800 882 436.

 Placental abruption

-If you have bleeding from your vagina during your pregnancy, contact your midwife or doctor immediately.
-If the bleeding and pain are bad, call an ambulance on triple zero (000).
-Or go to your nearest hospital emergency department.
+If you experience bleeding during your pregnancy, contact your midwife or doctor immediately.
+If the bleeding or pain are severe, call triple zero (000) and ask for an ambulance.

 What is placental abruption?

-Image showing part of the placenta coming away from the uterus with some fresh blood trickling down the uterine wall
+Image showing placenta abruption, where part of the placenta has come away from the uterus and some fresh blood trickling down the uterine wall

-Illustration of normal placenta position and placenta abruption during pregnancy.
+Illustration of normal placenta position (left) and placenta abruption (right) during pregnancy.

 What are the symptoms of placental abruption?

-The bleeding doesn’t necessarily show how bad the abruption is.
-Sometimes the blood is trapped behind the placenta and does not come out of your vagina.
+The amount of bleeding doesn’t necessarily reflect how bad the abruption is.
+In some cases, bleeding (which can be severe) occurs behind the placenta and does not come out of your vagina.
+However, in most cases, there will be some type of vaginal bleeding.

 If you experience bleeding during your pregnancy, contact your midwife or doctor immediately.
-If the bleeding and pain are bad, call an ambulance on triple zero (000).
-Or go to your nearest hospital emergency department.
+If the bleeding or pain are severe, call an ambulance on triple zero (000), or go to your nearest hospital emergency department.

-The causes of placental abruption aren’t always known.
+The cause of placental abruption is usually unknown.

-Serious injury to the abdomen, such as a fall or car accident is thought to be one cause.
+In a minority of cases, a serious injury to the abdomen, such as a fall or car accident, is the cause of placental abruption.

-Some factors that may increase your chance of having a placental abruption include:
+Factors that may increase your chance of placental abruption include:

 How is placental abruption treated?